 The Orange Crush guitar amps are the ultimate combo practice amps, perfect for rehearsal or smaller gigs.
 The Orange Crush combos combine portability with solid Orange construction and durability.
 For Orange to put their name on a transistor amp, it must be good!
 View more...

-Cramming over a dozen legendary amps and effects into one package that's easy to gig with.
-There's also loads of features for getting hands on with your sounds at home, deep editing software to hone your tone and be heard next time you're at practice or on stage.
+Cramming 21 classic amp models and 47 effects one package that's easy to gig with.
+There's also loads of features for getting hands on with your sounds at home, as well as Wi-Fi connectvity to download updates and new sound presets from some of your favourite setups and artist rigs.
 View details.

-This little, very light amp can easily be used at gigs, with its full 75 watts of output.
-However, it's also ideal not only as practice amp, but can be used as hi-fi speaker to stream music.
-This is a flexible combo you'll want around the house and at the gig.
-View the Line 6 Amplifi 30 Compact Amp over at PMT online now.
+This little, very light amp can easily be used at gigs, with its full 20 watts of output.
+However, it's also ideal not only as practice amp, but as an amp top record with via the USB connectivity.
+This is a flexible combo you'll want around the house and at the gig thanks to the 16 onboard presets and access to over 200 sounds.
+Line 6 Spider V 20 Modelling Guitar Amp

 Tone, Power and Portability.
 The Laney Mini Amp Series is fantastic, but the Laney Mini-ST-SuperG stands out - small, loud, proud, and packed with 2 x 3 watt speakers!
 These little amps also sound great with bass too!
 Overachieve with serious bombast in a small body.
 It has 2 speakers, beautiful sounding gain and LSI and Headphones sockets so you can practice in silence whilst using the Tonebridge app which provides access to 1000's of classic guitar sounds.
 It's extremely portable as it can work on batteries, too!
 View details.